eugeneswalker/gitlab-chart/doc/charts/gitlab/sidekiq/index.md

 Sidekiq instances.

 NOTE: **Note**: The settings default to including a single pod that is set up to monitor all queues.
-Making changes to to the pods section will *overwrite the default pod* with a different pod configuration.
+Making changes to the pods section will *overwrite the default pod* with a different pod configuration.
 It will not add a new pod in addition to the default.

 | Name           | Type    | Default | Description |
 |:-------------- |:-------:|:------- |:----------- |